eljonny/TestCPP/README.md

 I am semi-actively developing this library/framework, if anyone would like to contribute please do so by submitting pull requests on GitHub.

+## GitHub Actions

+The project is configured to use GitHub Actions for CI/CD.
+There are several workflows that are used to build, test, and package the library.
+The workflows are as follows:
+- cmake-multi-platform-st.yml
+  - Builds the library on Windows and Linux with stack traces enabled.
+- cmake-multi-platform-nost.yml
+  - Builds the library on Windows and Linux with stack traces disabled.
+- cmake-build-test-st.yml
+  - Builds and tests the library on Windows and Linux with stack traces enabled.
+- cmake-build-test-nost.yml
+  - Builds and tests the library on Windows and Linux with stack traces disabled.
+- cmake-linux-pack-st.yml
+  - Builds and packages the library on Linux with stack traces enabled.
+- cmake-linux-pack-nost.yml
+  - Builds and packages the library on Linux with stack traces disabled.
+- cmake-windows-pack-st.yml
+  - Builds and packages the library on Windows with stack traces enabled.
+- cmake-windows-pack-nost.yml
+  - Builds and packages the library on Windows with stack traces disabled.
+- cmake-build-cov-st.yml
+  - Builds and tests the library on Linux with stack traces enabled and generates code coverage reports that are then pushed to CodeCov for helpful visualizations and reporting.
+- codeql.yml
+  - Runs the CodeQL static analysis tool on the library code.
+- cmake-static-analysis.yml
+  - Runs clang-tidy and cppcheck on the library code using JacobDomagala/StaticAnalysis@master